WRTL 'Arc 90' 2695

 This lantern was removed from column 8218 on the A516 dual carriageway in Mickleover; the double-arm column being removed from service on Friday, 17th March 2017 as part of road realignments that would see the construction of a new roundabout providing access to a new housing development on the opposite side of the A516; the same scheme that saw the acquisition of five other lanterns for the Collection.
-This lantern, and another Arc 90, were fitted to the existing column in the early 2000s; the original lanterns (highly likely to have been Thorn Pilote T2s of equivalent wattage) presumably being found to be defective and needing renewal.
+This lantern, and another Arc 90, were fitted to the existing column in the mid-2000s; the original lanterns (highly likely to have been Thorn Pilote T2s of equivalent wattage) presumably being found to be defective and needing renewal.
 Along with the smaller Arc 80 lantern, the Industria / WRTL / Indal / Philips Arc lantern is a common sight in Derbyshire; its popularity being attributable to the variety of lamps and mounting heights that it could accommodate.
-This larger version of the Arc was intended for main road use, with the 150 W type being the commonest variant in this area - the 250 W type being somewhat more uncommon, and 400 W being virtually non-existent.
+This larger version of the Arc was intended for main road use, with the 150 Watt type being the commonest variant in this area - the 250 Watt type being somewhat more uncommon, and 400 Watt being virtually non-existent.

 The double-arm column that supported this lantern, on the 20th January 2017 - a few days after the westbound carriageway was closed to non-construction traffic.
 By then, the road surface had been dug up and a contra-flow was in place on the eastbound carriageway.